 Annual Usage |

-The risk of space heater fires is real.
+Space heaters can cause fires if not properly used.
 According to the Consumer Product Safety Commission, space heaters are involved in more than a thousand home fires every year.
 And National Fire Protection Association reports that space heaters cause over 40 percent of home heating-related fires (which includes items like water heaters and fireplaces) and 76 percent of associated deaths.

 - Safety Features.
-Make sure the unit you select includes safety features, such as a burn guard around the heating element, a shut-off if it gets too hot, and a automatic shut-off if it tips over.
+Make sure the space heater you select includes safety features, such as a burn guard around the heating element, a shut-off if it gets too hot, and an automatic shut-off if it tips over.

 - Spacing.
-Use the 3 foot rule.
 Your space heater should not only be 3 feet from the wall, it should be 3 feet from anything flammable — pillows, curtains, bedding, furniture.

 - Sizing.
 Buy a space heater that is the correct size for the for the room you want to heat.
 You’ll need 10 watts of heating power for every square foot of floor area in the room.